 Buying and financing a new home can be a daunting task and many of us turn to friends and family for advice.
-But the only experts in the mortgage field….are the experts in the mortgage field!
+Watch out for mortgage myths.
+The only experts in the mortgage field….are the experts in the mortgage field!
 Friends and family might not be the experts they think they are.
 The mortgage guidelines and interest rates are changing so frequently that unless someone is in the mortgage field as a full-time job, you should only take advice from a mortgage professional.
-Read the rest of this entry »

 The Grinch, which in this story is Fannie Mae, just stole Christmas.
 I must admit, that is dramatic, and not literally true.
 But they did potentially just steal your mortgage.

 Fannie Mae’s current rules allow an underwriter to exclude revolving debt (i.e. credit card debt) from the debt-to-income (DTI) ratio if there are ten or fewer payments remaining.
 Fannie Mae will now require all revolving debts to be included in the DTI ratio regardless of

 A lender pulls three credit reports to issue a mortgage?
 Yes, potentially.
 One when you get pre-qualified.
 Then another at loan application, if loan application and settlement happens 120 days or more after pre-qualification.
 And then the third check is just before settlement!
 Yes, now Fannie Mae, Freddie Mac, FHA, and all the rule makers require lenders to check for credit activity just a day or two prior to settlement.